Telecommunication-Telemedia-Assessment/ics-mr-communication-scenario-materials/README.md

 **Task Sheets:** The task sheets can be found as latex and PDF files in the `SurvivalItemSheets` directory.

 **Task Sheet Generator:** New task sheets for different participant group sizes or new item lists can be generated using the `generate_item_sheets_merged.py` script in the `SurvivalItemSheetGenerator` directory.

+## License

+This dataset is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) license.

+See the [LICENSE](LICENSE.txt) file for details.